xspanger3770/ZejfSeis/README.md

 To begin your seismology journey, it's recommended that you first review my tutorial on setting up the seismometer itself, which can be found at the following link: [Seismometer tutorial](https://github.com/xspanger3770/ZejfSeis/tree/main/arduino).
 This guide provides instructions for assembling and calibrating the seismometer, ensuring that it's ready to capture accurate seismic data.

+## Installation

+### Prerequisites

+Java Development Kit (JDK) version 17 installed on your computer.
+You can download the latest version from the official website https://www.oracle.com/java/technologies/downloads/

+### Running ZejfSeis

+* Download the latest version from the [Releases section](https://github.com/xspanger3770/ZejfSeis/releases)
+* Place the .jar file to the directory where you want the application to operate and store it's data
+* Open your command line interface (CLI).

+    Windows users: Press `Win + R` and type cmd to open the command prompt.

+    Linux users: Open the terminal emulator of your choice.

+* Navigate to the directory where you placed the .jar file using the cd command.
+For example:
+`cd C:\Users\Username\Desktop\ZejfSeis`

+* Run the application by executing the following command: `java -jar ZejfSeis.jar`

+* If everything has been set up correctly, the application should start running and you should see the main window of ZejfSeis.

+* On Windows, you can directly run the .jar file by double-clicking it.
+However, it is recommended to use the CLI for better control and troubleshooting.

 ## Data source

 There are two ways of connecting ZejfSeis application to a running seismometer.
 The easiest way is to plug your Arduino directly to your computer's USB port and use `Connection->Serial Port` option in the upper menu, which will establish a direct connection and allow you to view incoming data with ease.